EarthToAbigail/SonicPi-Workshops/Introduction/README.md

 ## Creating Beats with samples :dancer:

 Sometimes we don't necessarily want to create melodies.
 Maybe we want to play a beat!
 After all, fat beats are a big part of electronic music :grinning: The way we can play things like drum sounds is through using **samples**.
 There are many different kinds of samples in SonicPi but for now we will focus on the ones that are drum sounds.
-To play a specific sample, we use the `sample` keywords.
+To play a specific sample, we use the `sample` keyword.
 For example, try writing this code in a SonicPi buffer:

 ```
 sample :bd_sone